| Title: | I/O Tools for Streaming |

 Taylor Arnold

-contiguous input, i.e. unique values in the index are never speparated
+contiguous input, i.e. unique values in the index are never separated

-both value and the index chungs can be created on the fly.
-It also
+both value and the index chunks can be created on the fly.
+This

-makes it many orders of magnitude faster than the classical
+can make it orders of magnitude faster than the classical

 X |